aneeshbankapur/About-Pre-synthesis-simulation-and-GLS-of-VSDBabySoC/README.md

   * **OUT:** This is a `real` datatype wire which can simulate analog values.
 It is the `output wire real OUT` signal of the `DAC` module.
 This signal comes from the DAC, originally.

 **PLEASE NOTE** that the sythesis process does not support `real` variables, so we must use the simple `wire` datatype for the `\vsdbabysoc.OUT` instead.
 The `iverilog` simulator always behaves `wire` as a digital signal.
 As a result we can not see the analog output via `\vsdbabysoc.OUT` port and we need to use `\dac.OUT` (which is a `real` datatype) instead.

+## Observations
+1. **Reset Operation**:
+   - In both waveforms, reset=1 (inactive).
+   - That means the system is opertaing on active low reset.

+2. **Clocking**:
+   - Signal CLK is clearly toggling at a constant period of
+   - That means the system is opertaing on active low reset.